Bayesian Position Decoding¶

 - Access and interpret

-DecodingResultproperties (posterior, MAP, mean, uncertainty) - Evaluate decoding accuracy with error metrics
+DecodingResultproperties (posterior, MAP, mean, posterior entropy) - Evaluate decoding accuracy with error metrics

 - Detect trajectory structure using isotonic/linear regression and Radon transform